Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Analysis of Weak-to-Strong Generalization

-\textit{Pseudo-label correction}, where the student model revises the labels predicted by the teacher model, is a fundamental mechanism that drives weak-to-strong generalization \citep{lang-etal-2024-theoretical}.
-This process is closely tied to the model's ability to establish local consistency within the representation space, where accurate predictions in confident regions propagate corrections to neighboring, less certain areas, fostering local-to-global consistency throughout training.
+The student’s ability to revise the teacher’s predicted labels, known as \textit{pseudo-label correction}, builds directly on local consistency and serves as a key mechanism underlying W2S generalization \citep{lang-etal-2024-theoretical}.
+When the model exhibits stable behavior under small input perturbations, as captured by a low Lipschitz constant, it is more likely to propagate corrections reliably across neighboring inputs in representation space.
+This local consistency forms the foundation for accurate correction of noisy pseudo-labels in high-confidence regions.
+As corrected labels accumulate, they create a foundation for generalization to nearby, low-confidence examples -- gradually expanding the model’s coverage and facilitating a transition from local consistency to broader generalization.
 Figure \ref{fig:w2s-b} shows how the rate of corrected pseudo-labels evolves during training on GLUE datasets.
-As training progresses, the percentage of corrected pseudo-labels steadily increases, showcasing \sticl's capacity to exhibit weak-to-strong generalization.
+As training progresses, the percentage of corrected pseudo-labels steadily increases, demonstrating \methodname{}'s capacity to exhibit W2S generalization.
 Notably, the rate of pseudo-label correction plateaus faster for simpler datasets like \sst and \qnli, which have lower linguistic variability.